Lambesc: Neolithic

-To the west of Lambesc, within 500 meters north of the old riverbed of "The Concernade", a small Neolithic settlement with evidence of post holes was discovered during the work of LGV Méditerranée.
+To the west of Lambesc, within 500 metres north of the old riverbed of "The Concernade", a small Neolithic settlement with evidence of post holes was discovered during the work of LGV Méditerranée.
 Another settlement was discovered in 1995 in a nearby valley.
 Traces of occupation (homes, septic, lithic material) from the Neolithic to the Bronze Age have been found.
 The site was reoccupied until the Bronze Age IIIb (as evidenced by funerary structure type mounds, a mold foundry, and a small dwelling) before being finally abandoned in the Iron Age.

 Early history

 Lambesc has evidence of a Celtic-Ligurian settlement (Saluvii) Salyens and of the Tritolii, tribes which have left a multitude of sites (oppidum establishment of plains, places of worship etc.).
 There is also evidence of many trade partners, including the Etruscans, the Greeks of Massilia in particular, the other tribes of the federation Salyens or even of Liguria and Rome.
 Archaeologists have found that Lambesc was already occupied in the Bronze Age and Iron Age.
 There are also many hill forts and open institutions, which show the diversity of cultivated soils and development of metallurgical activities.
 They have also founded a market which took the name "Oppidum Amboliacense", which came to supply the Greek Massilia (1st and 2nd century BC).

 However, the perennial animosity, and a few violent conflicts between the Greeks of Marseilles and its hinterland natives led to the call from Marseilles for Roman intervention against the aboriginals.
 In 124 BC, Romans of Flaccus Flaccus occupied the whole territory, including the province of Gaul Narbonne.
 What remained of the army of Salyens Toutomotulus, its king and its leaders, fled and found refuge with the Savoyards.
 The last Salyens revolt in the region was in 90 BC.